 Senior living communities offer activities for every ability and personality, but each community has its own amenities.
 Discuss activities and events the potential resident enjoys, then find out which homes offer them.
 For example, you may have your heart set on finding a community with a great fitness program, or you may want to help your patient find a community with an array of daily programs.

 If you don't see an activity your client enjoys listed on a senior living community website, talk to staff.
 You may find they can offer the activity anyway if enough residents are interested in participating.
-Brightview offers a variety of resident enrichment programs.
+Brightview Senior Living offers a variety of resident enrichment programs.

 4. Current Level of Care